Journal of Medical Internet Research

 Dartmouth Digital Commons Citation

 Barata, Filipe; Tinschert, Peter; Rassouli, Frank; Steurer-Stey, Claudia; Fleisch, Elgar; Puhan, Milo; Brutsche, Martin; Kotz, David; and Kowatsch, Tobias, "Automatic Recognition, Segmentation, and Sex Assignment of Nocturnal Asthmatic Coughs and Cough Epochs in Smartphone Audio Recordings: Observational Field Study" (2020).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 4029.